yangcht/radex_emcee/README.md

 ### Comments:
 - Note the code is updated to work with Python 3.7.
 	- Python 3.8 *may* have issues with the `pyradex` package, you *may* encounter a decimal issue (more [here](https://github.com/keflavich/pyradex/issues/31)).
+- **How to analyse the stored chains**: you can always check the pickle files without the need to rerun the whole code again.
+Just use the `replot()` function to visualise the results.

 ### Dependence: